nktoan/risk-distribution-matching/README.md

-# Domain Generalisation via Risk Distribution Matching
+# RDM: Domain Generalisation via Risk Distribution Matching

 This is the source code for replicating the results from our paper accepted to **WACV'24 (Research Track)**, titled **['Domain Generalisation via Risk Distribution Matching'](https://arxiv.org/abs/2310.18598)**.